 Did you ever gaze into your children’s eyes when they were babies wondering what they would be like when they grew up?
 Did you notice some of your children’s strong personality traits even when they were very young?

-One of our challenges is to see and appreciate our children’s unique combination of passions, capabilities, qualities and beliefs.
-This can be especially difficult when our expectations for our children do not match who they are.
+One challenge is to see and appreciate your children’s unique combination of passions, capabilities, qualities and beliefs.
+This can be especially difficult when your expectations for your children do not match who they are.

 A teacher told the story of 10-year-old Ryan’s dad who spoke to him about what a huge disappointment his son was turning out to be.
 While Ryan was getting top scores in this teacher's science class, the dad did not see Ryan demonstrating the type of persistence he expected.